 When I had my first litter of Maine Coon Kittens, I decided that I needed to learn how to photograph kittens.
 I mean GOOD photographs.
 Just taking a quick iPhone shot of these babies wasn’t enough for me.
 I wanted to take it to the next level.

 I contacted a professional photographer friend of mine, Chad Dennis, and learned a few things about DSLR cameras and how to use them properly.
-It was then I realized the photography is a skill that has to be practiced over and over.
+It was then I realized that photography is a skill that has to be practiced over and over.
 You must learn from mistakes and continue to make small adjustments until you get the result you want.
-Well, that’s pretty much how everything works isn’t it?

 By no means am I an expert at photographing kittens and cats, but I do get a lot of practice!
 And I take a lot of pictures.